Jeiwan/uniswapv3-book/src/milestone_1/calculating-liquidity.md

 ## Token Amounts Calculation, Again

 Since we choose the amounts we're going to deposit, the amounts can be wrong.
-We cannot deposit any amounts at any price ranges; liquidity amount needs to be distributed evenly along the curve of the price range we're depositing into.
+We cannot deposit any amounts at any price range; the liquidity amount needs to be distributed evenly along the curve of the price range we're depositing into.
 Thus, even though users choose amounts, the contract needs to re-calculate them, and actual amounts will be slightly different (at least because of rounding).

 Luckily, we already know the formulas: